 With more than $30 billion currently set aside in trust funds, you may qualify for substantial compensation if you’ve been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Porter Hayden History

 Founded in 1966, Porter Hayden started after a merger between Reid Hayden Inc. and H.W.
 Porter & Co.
-Inc. The two combined businesses manufactured, sold, and installed insulation in a plethora of industrial and commercial business throughout the numerous decades.
+Inc.

 According to a memorandum provided by the Porter Hayden Asbestos Trust Fund, the company primarily did business with: